-3. Activate the wireless device between 3 and 5 times in succession to allow the keypad receiver to detect the wireless transmission of the device.
+3. Activate the wireless device by inserting the battery/batteries to allow the keypad receiver to detect the wireless transmission of the device.

-The display indicates that the device has been detected by flashing the text FOUND SENSOR.
-The device TYPE and ID information is displayed alternately.
+When the device has been detected the text FOUND SENSOR is displayed on the keypad.
+The device ID, TYPE, and SIGNAL information is displayed beneath FOUND SENSOR.

-4. Press ENROL.
+4. Press OK.